davebream/ip-loco/README.md

 # LOCO IP API

-A simple RESTful api for managin
+A simple RESTful api for managing ip addresses with geolocation data

 ## Setup with Docker